Chinchillas are small and they have sensitive digestive systems.

 These are our 5 favorite options for chinchilla treats:

 - Apple Wood Sticks (Link to Amazon)

 - Red Clover (Link to Amazon)

 - Organic Nettle Leaves (Link to Amazon)

-The above five options, I believe, are much better than choosing to purchase other bags of treats advertised online as potentially safe or desired by chinchillas.
+The above five options are much better than simply buying bags of treats advertised online specifically as chinchilla treats.

-When it comes to offering the best treats to chinchillas, owners often either purchase treats in one of the following 2 manners.
+When it comes to offering the best treats to chinchillas, owners usually purchase treats in one of the following two manners.

-This is key to understand because neither of these is necessarily better than the alternative.
+What’s important to understand is that neither of these is necessarily better than the other.
+Here’s why.

-This leaves room for error simply because chinchilla owners may not understand what’s safe to offer as a treat and what’s not safe to offer as a treat.
+This leaves room for error simply because chinchilla owners may not understand what’s safe to offer as a treat and what isn’t.

 To help get you up to speed on this topic, you can also check out my post about what a chinchilla can and can’t eat in general.